allanneves/money-transfer-api/README.md

 ### Running:
 From project root folder:
 1) <kbd>sbt test</kbd>
-2) Tou can now check the test results in the terminal
+2) You can now check the test results in the terminal